 How to turn off Galaxy Store notifications

-- Tap on the overflow menu button in the top-right corner.
+2. Tap on the menu button in the bottom-right corner.

-- Going a step further, tap on Notifications to get sent to the general Android settings for the Galaxy Store app.
+5. Going a step further, scroll down and tap on Notifications to get sent to the general Android settings for the Galaxy Store app.

 With both of these toggles turned off, Galaxy Store won't bother you at all anymore.
-So long as you keep the automatic updates turned on it will still update some core services periodically, and you won't ever have to open Galaxy Store unless you want to.
+Even if you turn off notifications for app updates, so long as you keep the automatic updates turned on, it will still update some core services periodically.
+This way, you won't ever have to open Galaxy Store on your Samsung phone unless you want to.